Web Content Approval Chain

 • Per Content Review Schedule

-2. Webmaster informs Content Originator and Content Approver of the need for review.
+2. Webmaster or Communications and Marketing Team member informs Content Originator and Content Approver of the need for review.

 3. Content Originator and Content Approver review content.